Gulf War oil spill: The spill

 At the end of January 1991, Iraq began to deliberately spill massive amounts of oil into the Persian Gulf, in an apparent attempt to foil a potential landing by US Marines on Kuwait's coast.
 It also made commandeering oil reserves dangerous for US and Coalition forces as visibility and movement were inhibited.
 Joyner and Kirkhope also posit that the spill could have been an attempt by Iraqi forces to cut off important water supplies for Coalition forces in Saudi Arabia.
 In a complaint to the United Nations, Iraq refuted allegations that they had intentionally caused the spill, claiming that American airstrikes had caused a discharge of oil from two Iraqi tankers.

 Coalition forces determined the main source of oil to be the Sea Island Oil Terminal in Kuwait, which spilled approximately 70,000 to 80,000 tons of oil each day for a week.
-On January 26, three US F-117 fighter-bombers destroyed pipelines to prevent further spillage into the Persian Gulf.
+On January 27, four US F-111 fighter-bombers destroyed pipelines to prevent further spillage into the Persian Gulf.
 Several other sources of oil were found to be active: tankers and a damaged Kuwaiti oil refinery near Mina Al Ahmadi, tankers near Bubiyan Island, and Iraq's Mina Al Bakr terminal.

 Early estimates from the Pentagon on the volume spilled hovered around 11000000 USbbl.
 These numbers were significantly adjusted downward by later, more-detailed studies; government researchers placed the volume of oil spilled between 4000000 USbbl and 6000000 USbbl, while private researchers placed it between 2000000 USbbl and 4000000 USbbl.

 The slick reached a maximum size of 101 mi by 42 mi and was 5 inches (13 cm) thick in some areas.
 Despite the uncertainty surrounding the size of the spill, figures place it several times the size (by volume) of the Exxon Valdez oil spill, making it one of the—if not the—largest oil spills in history.

 Clean-up

 After the spill’s occurrence, most clean-up efforts went into recovering the oil by skimming it from the water’s surface.
 By April 1991, it is estimated that hundreds of thousands of barrels of oil had already been recovered.
-However, the clean-up process was impeded by a lack of funding and equipment as well as by the ongoing Gulf War.
+However, the clean-up process was impeded by a lack of funding and equipment as well as by the ongoing Persian Gulf War.
 With these obstructions and most clean-up efforts being focused on oil recovery, very little clean-up was done on Saudi Arabia’s beaches.
 In a Wall Street Journal article written 14 months after the spill, Ken Wells reported that an estimated 375 miles (604 km) of shoreline remained covered in oil.
 The lack of attention given to Saudi Arabia’s beaches and other sensitive environments, such as mangrove forests and marshes, brought the Saudi government under attack by environmentalist groups concerned about the lasting effects of the oil.